One Tech Tip: Use a roaming eSIM on your summer travels to avoid cellphone data fees

 The boom means there's plenty of competition keeping rates low.
 Prices are typically clearly displayed online, either through a menu of packages on the provider's website or a calculator based on the amount of data needed and trip length.

 Some 800 carriers support eSIMs, according to CCS, so international coverage is extensive.
+Many eSIM providers offer packages based on country or region, so you can check which ones have good rates for the place you'll be visiting and sign up in advance.
 Traveling to Europe and need data for a month covering 30 countries?
 Airalo offers, for example, 10 gigabytes at $37 while Holafly's package has unlimited data for 69 euros ($75).

 For an upcoming trip to Prague, I bought 5 gigabytes of data for just $5 from Global Yo.
 I was slightly put off by some negative reviews professing problems buying, installing or activating the company's eSIMs, but I didn't have any problems myself.